PeterCamilleri/format_output/README.md

     follow him to Rome, to grace in captive bonds his chariot-wheels?
 You blocks, you stones, you worse than senseless things!

+Now, if the input is an array of really long strings, the word wrapper will convert each of those lines into a neatly word wrapped paragraph with a blank line between them.

 #### Bullet Points